RobynLlama/LetsgoGB/docs/ReadMe.txt

 Section 2: Earning Experience and Money
-	When catching a wild pokemon all pokemon in your party will gain split XP as though EXP ALL were in effect.
+	When catching a wild pokemon all pokemon in your party will gain split XP as though the party size were 3.
 Trainer battles work the same as usual.
 The RELEASE option in pokecenter boxes has been replaced with TRANSFER which gives the selected pokemon to Prof Oak in exchange for a random selection of items.
 There is currently no text prompt for what goodies you got but hopefully I can change that in the future.
-Making the system work as well as it does was really stressful so I just moved on to other features.
+You are always guaranteed at 1 ball returned from a TRANSFER.

 Section 3: Pokeball Update
 	Great Balls are actually re-named to Poke ball because I like it better.
 They are still